swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   /// Copies the elements of a span to the end of this array.
   ///
-  /// If the rigid array does not have sufficient capacity to hold all items in
+  /// If the rigid array does not have sufficient capacity to hold all items
-  /// the buffer, then this triggers a runtime error.
+  /// from the span in its storage, then this triggers a runtime error.
   ///
   /// If the unique array does not have sufficient capacity to hold enough elements,
   /// then this reallocates the array's storage to extend its capacity, using a